 The maximum insurance group is 20 and the efficient engines that can be found on used examples reduce running costs even further, making this one of the most affordable luxury cars there is.

-Convertibles, compact SUVs, executive cars... who knew you were so spoilt for choice when it comes to luxury cars with low insurance premiums?
+When it comes to luxury cars with low insurance premiums, who knew you would be so spoilt for choice?
 Each deserves its place within the luxury car class thanks to a range of deluxe features and comfort elements.

-If you want more information then check out our blog section where there are plenty of useful buying guides and tips that may help you decide which vehicle is right for you.
+Here at Stratstone, we pride ourselves on offering a wide range of used luxury vehicles that are ready to browse at your local Stratstone retailer.
+If you would like more information, you can also check out our blog section, where there are plenty of useful buying guides and tips that may help you decide which vehicle is right for you.